 When repairing a jaw after a fracture, we always make your dog’s quality of life our first priority.
 We will do our best to repair your dog’s jaw in a way that will make their everyday life as normal as possible.

 There are several techniques we can use to stabilize your dog’s jaw fracture, but many fractures can be repaired with intraoral wire and acrylic splints.
-They are relatively inexpensive, provide immediate post-operative function, maintain the normal relationship of the teeth to allow normal chewing and are minimally invasive.
-In other cascades, repair with wires and/or bone plates are required.
+They are relatively inexpensive, provide immediate post-operative function, maintain the normal relationship of the teeth to allow normal chewing, and are minimally invasive.
+In other cases, repair with wires and/or bone plates is required.
 We prefer to avoid wires and plates whenever possible to decrease the expense of repair and avoid damage to the roots of the teeth and nerves, particularly in the lower jaw.

 First, we carefully clean the fracture site and remove any loose bone fragments.
 If any teeth have been compromised, we may need to extract them and close the site with absorbable sutures.

 Next, we will scale and polish all of your dog’s teeth with flour pumice.
 After cleaning, a wire splint is then fashioned around the teeth on each side of the fracture and tightened.
 The loops of the twisted wire are placed in a way that allows for complete closure of the mouth.
 The final step is to place a cold-cure acrylic material over the teeth and wire on both sides of the fracture.
 The mouth is held completely closed while the acrylic material sets up, ensuring normal chewing function during the healing period.
 The combination of the wire and acrylic material is very strong, similar to rebar used inside concrete driveways.

 Recovery After Jaw Fracture Treatment

 Following the procedure, we will prescribe pain medication and possibly antibiotics to make the healing process go smoothly and prevent any infections or complications.
 Your dog should only be fed soft food during recovery.